-Prerequisites No prerequisites.
-Contact time 1 practical per week, 2 lectures per week Language of tuition Module is presented in English Department Department of Plant and Soil Sciences Period of presentation Semester 1
+PrerequisitesNo prerequisites.Contact time1 practical per week, 2 lectures per weekLanguage of tuitionModule is presented in EnglishDepartmentDepartment of Plant and Soil Sciences

 Development and importance of crop protection.
 Basic principles in crop protection i.e. epidemic development of disease and insect pest populations, ecology of plant diseases and abiotic factors that affect plant health i.e. environmental pollution and pesticides, nutrient deficiencies and extreme environmental conditions.
 Ecological aspects of plant diseases, pest outbreaks and weed invasion.
-Important agricultural pests and weeds.
+Important agricultural pests and weeds, globally as well as in African context.
 Life cycles of typical disease causing organisms.
 Basic principles of integrated pest and disease management.
+The importance of crop protection in the context of sustainable development will be highlighted.